potassco/clingo-xor/README.md

 A simplistic simplex solver for checking satisfiability of a set of XOR constraints.

-The system is a slightly adjusted version of the clingo-lpx system.
-I just wanted to see if it possible to apply the simplex algorithm to XOR constraints.
+The system is an adjusted version of the clingo-lpx system.
+Interestingly, the satisfiable of a set of XOR constraints can be determined using (a simplified version of) the simplex algorithm.
-A system to solve XOR constraints efficiently still needs improvements.
-Since the system uses Bland's rule to select pivot elements, it also needs some thought whether the algorithm always terminates.

 ## Input